Operator view (/org/[orgId]/operator)

 Empty state — explains the routing posture

 A blank queue isn't ambiguous.
-The empty state reads operator.policy from config and renders one of:
+The empty state reads on-ledger Operator.Policy:OperatorPolicy contracts (one per family, seeded at bootstrap, mutable via the Auto-policy card) and renders one of:

 All 9 families on auto-policy · proposals don't need co-sign(current demo default)7 auto · 2 manual · queue activates when a manual-policy proposal is routed for review(mixed)